dtziugomez/coderbyte/README.md

 # coderbyte

-#this is an app to realize an phonebook to technical assessment coderbyte
+#this is an app to realize a phonebook to technical assessment coderbyte in reactjs.